pllearns/sdk-core-nodejs/ARCHIVIST.md

 `What is your public ip address? · 0.0.0.0`

-`What port would you like to use for your peer to peer protocol? · 11500`
+`What port would you like to use for your peer to peer protocol? · 11500` *Note* Make sure that this port is different than the diviner port, or any other port that might be in use.

 `Do you want to add bootstrap nodes?
 (Y/n) · true`